We believe that everyone has a right to access to the vital information that affects them, in a language and format they can understand.

 “Quick, someone call a translator!”

-Lali Foster, TWB's Communications Manager for the European Refugee project, based in Lesbos, Greece, talks about communication challenges and solutions on the front line of the European refugee crisis response.
+Lali Foster, TWB's former Communications Manager for the European Refugee project, based in Lesbos, Greece, talks about communication challenges and solutions on the front line of the European refugee crisis response.
 Read more.

 "To make a real difference in some of Africa's poorest countries, we should train more translators."